 Should I invest in cloud rendering services or upgrade my local hardware?

 Cloud rendering services work best for occasional high-end projects or when you need to scale up quickly for large jobs.
-They're cost-effective if you render sporadically but become expensive for daily use.
-Invest in local hardware if you render regularly, need immediate control over the process, or work with confidential client data that shouldn't leave your premises.
+They’re cost-effective if you render sporadically but become expensive for daily use.
+Invest in local hardware if you render regularly, need immediate control over the process, or work with confidential client data that shouldn’t leave your premises.
+For businesses that prefer to avoid hardware investment entirely, a managed platform like 3Dimerce handles all rendering infrastructure on your behalf, offering predictable costs and professional-grade output without capital expenditure.

 What file formats should my rendering software support for maximum compatibility?